 - Registered Architects (limited scope).

-- The Recertification report will state if the building under consideration is safe for the specified use and continue occupancy.
+- The Real Estate report will state if the building under consideration is safe for the specified use and continue occupancy.

-- The Inspection report is required to be submitted to the Local Government within 90 days or a notice of violation might be issued without further notice and building can be reported as unsafe structures for initiation of condemnation process.
+- The Inspection report is required to be submitted to the Local Government, property owner has 90 days or a notice of code violations might be issued without further notice and property can be reported as unsafe structures for initiation of condemnation process.
 You might be liable for a maximum fine of $10,510 and all enforcement costs.
 Local government Code enforcement unit might vacate and demolish the structure.

-Below you can search in public records if your property is 40 years or older.
+Below you can search in public records for 40 year buildings or older.